HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 #### New features

-* First column of output variableMetadata (that has feature names) now is always named `variableMetadata`
+* First column of output variableMetadata (that has feature names) now is always named "variableMetadata"
-* First column of output sampleMetadata now (that has sample names) is always named `sampleMetadata`
+* First column of output sampleMetadata now (that has sample names) is always named "sampleMetadata"

 #### Internal modifications